 1

 What I'd measure if continued:

-AI suggestion follow-through.
+Prescribed gardening plan follow-through per phase.
 "Completed the assessment" isn't the same as "followed the recommendations."
 Goal completion per phase would tell us which.

+1